-Aviation Accident Trial Lawyers Canada
+Aviation Accident Lawyers Ontario

 Advances in aviation technology have no doubt improved airplanes, flight equipment design and aircraft operations – and – despite recent disasters involving passenger jets, such as Malaysia Airlines flights 370, Malaysia Airines 17, AirAsia Flight 8501 and Germanwings Flight 9525, air travel is still one of the safest modes of transport.
 Statistically, passengers boarding a plane have a 99.99 per cent chance of surviving the flight.
 However, accidents still happen, the majority caused by pilot error, mechanical failure, and weather related issues.